puppetlabs/puppet-edge-examples/EdgeOps Tasks/Arista cEOS/system_management/README.md

 The `tasks` subfolder contains individual NETCONF task examples, each demonstrating a specific system management action.
 Currently, the available example covers:

+- Updating the system admin password on a device
 - Managing NTP servers

 Each task is self-contained and can be used as a reference or integrated into your own automation workflows.